AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/ecr-kubernetes-tagging.md

 }
 ```

+kube-ecr-tagger will then check ECR images of all deployed containers in the **prod** namespace and add tags with the prefix **production** if it is not already present.

 ## Conclusion

+We have seen in this post that by combining a small tool with ECR Lifecycle Policies we can achieve more complicated rules than with plain lifecycle policies.

+Of course, [kube-ecr-tagger][kube-ecr-tagger] is limited in what it can do but one can already have an idea of what can be achieved.

-If you want to try [kube-ecr-tagger][kube-ecr-tagger] you can simply
+If you want to try kube-ecr-tagger you can simply
 use the built container images from [this repository](https://hub.docker.com/r/anesbenmerzoug/kube-ecr-tagger) on Dockerhub.

 I hope that you have learned at a thing or two from this post.